Clearwater, Texas

 Clearwater is an unincorporated community in Franklin County, Texas, United States.

 History

 The community was named for the clear waters in the nearby Cypress Creek.
 White settlers arrived in the 1860s, but the community itself did not appear until the next decade.
 There was a sawmill, a gin, a store, and a church in the community in the 1930s.
-Its population was 25 in 1933, which grew to 50 in 1945.
+Its population was 25 in 1933, which grew to 50 by 1945.
 The community had a church, a cemetery, and several scattered homes in 1985.

 Geography

 Clearwater is located on Farm to Market Road 1448, 12 mi south of Mount Vernon in southern Franklin County.
 It was originally located between Cypress Creek and Dry Cypress Creek, but the streams were held back by Lake Cypress Springs and Lake Bob Sandlin.

 Education

 The community had its own school in the 1930s.
 Today, Clearwater is served by the Mount Vernon Independent School District.